stucco/relation-bootstrap/README.md

 #### Run this program:

-	*gov.ornl.stucco.PrintPreprocessedDocuments*
+	gov.ornl.stucco.PrintPreprocessedDocuments

-It takes the output produced by the entity-extractor in the form of serialized documents and produces text versions of them in
+This program takes the output produced by the entity-extractor in the form of serialized documents and produces text versions of them in
 *relation-bootstrap/producedfiles/entityextractedtext/* .
 The three files are called *aliasreplaced*, *entityreplaced*, and *original*.
 Details of these files’ contents can be seen in comments at the top of *gov.ornl.stucco.PrintPreprocessedDocuments.java*.

 ---